Course Content and Outcome Guide for BMZA 240

 - Special Fee:

 Course DescriptionIntroduces the fundamental principles and application of water management techniques to water systems typically used in zoos.
-Prerequisites: MTH 65 and (CH 100 or 104).
+Prerequisites: MTH 65 and (CH 151 or 104 or higher).
 Department permission required.
 Audit available.

 Intended Outcomes for the course